seananderson/fish600/overview/manuscript.md

 ## Other thoughts

-keep folder structure as simple as possible; keep all output; write code so the simulations can be distributed across cores, computers, and researchers
+* Keep folder structure as simple as possible; keep all output; write code so the simulations can be distributed across cores, computers, and researchers.
+Using a remote repository service such as Github (https://github.com) can make collaboration among researchers

+And other findings from published studies.

 # Discussion and conclusions #